Charles Savarin: Trade unionist

 He served as General Secretary of the Civil Service Association (CSA) for nearly two decades and almost single-handedly organised public service employees into the most powerful trade union in Dominica.
 During the public service protest action over a 5 percent salary cut in 2003, Savarin was at the forefront in defending the government's action.
 This aggravated the PSU leadership, with General Secretary Thomas Letang threatening to revoke Savarin's lifetime membership in the union.

 As Gabriel J. Christian has written, "Savarin gained nationwide recognition for two CSA-led strikes: the 1973 public service strike over the transfer of radio personality Daniel 'Papa Dee' Cauderion, and the September–October 1977 CSA general strike which had virtually crippled the island."
 Savarin grew in stature and was the most notable trade union leader on the island.
 The CSA's orientation was middle class, not working class.
 Though its membership came from the formerly disenfranchised Dominican working class, which had gained socio-economic ascendancy through earlier Labour Party reform, most of the CSA leadership was now sympathetic to the Freedom Party.
 Indeed, the CSA and other local trade union now followed the pro business and neo-colonial philosophy of the US AFL-CIO which had pursued a fiercely anti-Leftwing policy in Latin America.

 President

-Charles Savarin has held the mainly ceremonial post of President of Dominica from 2013 to 2023.
+Charles Savarin held the mainly ceremonial post of President of Dominica from 2013 to 2023.
 President Savarin was re-elected in 2018 to a new five-year term.